katemv/secret-santa/README.md

 ### 🎁 Core Features (MVP)
 - **Group Creation**: Create Secret Santa groups with custom budgets and exchange dates
-- **Easy Joining**: Participants join with a simple group code
+- **Easy Joining**: Members join with a simple group code
 - **Smart Assignment**: Automatic Secret Santa assignment algorithm (no self-assignments)
-- **Gift Preferences**: Participants can share detailed gift preferences
+- **Gift Preferences**: Members can share detailed gift preferences
-- **Reveal System**: Secure, unique links for each participant to see their assignment
+- **Reveal System**: Secure, unique links for each member to see their assignment
 - **Responsive Design**: Beautiful on desktop and mobile devices

 ### 🔮 Coming Soon